FabrizioSandri/r-integration/README.md

 ```

 ### Call a standard R function with parameters
 If you want to execute a standard R function you can use the `callStandardMethod` function by passing the the methodName (function to call) and params (the params passed to methodName at call).
-Note that params must be an array of parameters or an Object in the format {parameterName: "value"}
+Note that params must be an Object in the format `{variableName1: "value", variableName2: "value", .. }`.

 ##### Example
 Suppose you want to call the standard library max function